ukitgroup/mass-labeling/docs/cli/import.md

 # Import CLI

-If you use __Mass Labeling__ within docker container, don't forget to put data inside the container.
+If you use __Mass Labeling__ within the docker container, don't forget to put data inside the container.
-It can be done using `data` folder which is mounted to the container by default.
+It can be done using the `data` folder, which is mounted to the container by default.
-Import command should be run inside the container.
+The import command should be run inside the container.

-## Dataset import
+## Import dataset

 ### Run command